boonaki/boonaki/README.md

           </a>
           -->
       </p>
-        <p><strong>HTML5, Tailwind, Javascript, Node.js, Express.js</strong> - A place to post, organize and share the progress you make in any hobby or activity you have interest in.</p>
+        <p><strong>React, Tailwind, Typescript, Next.js</strong> - A place to post, organize and share the progress you make in any hobby or activity you have interest in.</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Portfolio</h3>